awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. In the navigation pane, choose **Instances**, and then choose **Launch Instance**\.

 1. On the **Step 1: Choose an Amazon Machine Image \(AMI\)** page, from the **Quick Start** tab, locate the operating system and version you want to use, and then choose **Select**\.
 You must choose an Amazon EC2 AMI operating systems supported by CodeDeploy\.
-For more informaction, see [Operating systems supported by the CodeDeploy agent](codedeploy-agent.md#codedeploy-agent-supported-operating-systems)\.
+For more information, see [Operating systems supported by the CodeDeploy agent](codedeploy-agent.md#codedeploy-agent-supported-operating-systems)\.

 1. On the **Step 2: Choose an Instance Type** page, choose any available Amazon EC2 instance type, and then choose **Next: Configure Instance Details**\.